ABignaud/MetaVir/README.md

 There are two main steps in the metaVir pipeline, which must be run in the following order:

-* `host` : Detect bacterial host in the network of a given annotated phages contigs list.
+* `host` : Detect bacterial host from a metaHiC network binned by metaTOR given a annotated phages list.
 * `binning` : Build phages MAGs based on metagenomic binning using [metabat2](https://bitbucket.org/berkeleylab/metabat/src/master/) and the host detection form the metaHiC data.

 There are a number of other, optional, miscellaneous actions: